nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_PROFILE.md

 ## Django Profile View

 The first step is to create a ViewSet for building profile data.
+In this view set, you will see how you can define any structure you want for your JSON response.
+Just create a dictionary, and add any key/value pairs that you want.

+The `Response` class that is built in to Django REST Framework with serialize any Python dictionary as JSON to be sent back to the client in the response.

 > #### `levelup/levelupapi/views/profile.py`